felipelino/java-hands-on/README.md

 }
 ```

-Actuator give you many helpful endpoints, some of them:
+Actuator provides many helpful endpoints, such as:

 * env
 * beans